 - For an object that has any virtual methods, the compiler will generate an array that contains the addresses of the virtual methods; this array is called a VMT or a Virtual Method Table.
 Additionally, again during compile time, the compiler will also generate a hidden member for that object, which contains the address of the VMT previously created.
 When a virtual function is called, the compiler will work out what the position is of the appropriate method in the VMT.
 It will then generate code to look in the objects VMT and call the virtual method at this position.

 The lookup happening for virtual methods is heavily optimized so it will happen very quickly during runtime.
-That doesn’t mean there isn’t any overhead though, so when performance is super critical either early binding is chosen (or at least late bind caching during startup).
+That doesn’t mean there isn’t any overhead though, so when performance is critical either binding should be chosen or late bind caching during startup.